-If you rafted with us in the past you may remember a tall, bearded, imposing, yet gentle figure that graced the camp for many years before the dark time of the COVID.
-Assisted by such blithe spirits as Scotty, Penny, Jose, Randy, Heather, Joe T. and of course, Charlie the River Dog, it was Greg Hawkins, the alter ego of Obi Wan Kenobi, who was Master of all that was MaLode!
+If you rafted with us between 2005 and 2011 you may remember a tall, bearded, imposing, yet gentle figure that graced the camp.
+Assisted by such blithe spirits as Scotty, Penny, Jose, Randy, Heather, Joe T. and of course, Charlie the River Dog, that figure was Greg Hawkins, the alter ego of Obi Wan Kenobi, and the Master of all that is MaLode!

-So, it is with great pleasure and excitement that we announce that the Master has returned.
+It is with great pleasure and excitement that we announce that the Master has returned.
 This puts a smile on the faces of all of us here at the camp, and we are excited to spread the word!
-Since much time has passed, a brief introduction is in order (see also Greg’s Bio).
+Since much time has passed, a brief introduction is in order:

-Now that fate has intervened to enable his return, and since the “Death Star” of COVID has loosened its grip, we at the River Center are prepared to welcome Greg home.
+Now that fate has intervened to enable his return, we at the River Center are prepared to welcome Greg home.
 In the tradition of guides gone, but not forgotten, let us raise the MaLode cry of gratitude: “thanks for the shoes”!
-May the path ahead be bright and filled with promise for the next generation of Jedi Eco-Warriors.
-You are needed more than ever, and Greg is calling you home……
+Whatever the challenges ahead, we are excited to meet them, while providing the opportunity for the next generation of Jedi Eco-Warriors to make a difference in the world.
+Those warriors are needed more than ever, and Greg is calling you home……